HenrikStiernstedt/Quiz/README.md

 Enter the QuizMaster password to enter as Quiz Master to control the game.
 The QuizMaster does not see anything the other player sees, so he can join the quiz.
 But the quiz master controls all scoring.

+To use the OpenAI integration, enter your API key in the environement varable "OPENAI_API_KEY".

 # Game modes
 * "Röda tråden"-style.
 Start on 5 points and get clues all the way down to 1 point.